 The theme for this fall is the Millennium Prize Problems, which are important unsolved mathematical problems.
 The Clay Mathematics Institute is offerering a $1,000,000 prize to anyone who is the first to solve each problem.
 All of the abstracts below are from Clay's website.

 The CSBSJU Mathematics Colloquium meets roughly every other Thursday.
-Below are the remaining colloquia for Fall 2014:
+The colloquium schedule for Spring 2015 will be posted soon.

 Each year students from the College of Saint Benedict and Saint John's University participate in two mathematical competitions.
 Each November students may participate in the NCS/MAA team competition.
 This contest consists of ten problems, which are graded with a value of ten points per problem.
 The problems typically range in difficulty from fairly easy to extremely difficult.
 Students work in groups of three and submit their work as a team.